Muttley/foundryvtt-fallout/README.md

 Also,

 Allowing players to have Power Armor and Armor/clothing at the same time on differnt body parts is intentional.
 When calculating resistances for the body part these will not stack!
-Only Outfits stack with other apparel types.
+Only Clothing stacks with other apparel types on the same body part.

 Some GMs might allow in some situations that you could be in a power armor frame with only power-armor-healmet, but still recieve "clothing' bonuses on the other parts.
 It is left to the game table to decide about that and it is up to players to accordingly equipp/unequipp their apparel.